-7.5 Class Size for Special Education Programs

-7.5.1 The student/teacher class size ranges for each of the District's special education programs are set forth in table 7.6.1.A.
+- 7.5 Class Size for Special Education Programs (See current MOU in Appendix G that replaces Table 7.5.1.A for current year) - 7.5.1 The student/teacher class size ranges for each of the District's special education programs are set forth in table 7.5.1.A.
 In the event the student class size exceeds the listed class size ranges for the corresponding class type for a period of more than ten (10) school days, appropriate additional support services will be provided.
 Similarly, in the event the student class size falls below the listed minimum for the corresponding class type for a period of more than ten (10) school days, support services may be reduced.